-Categories Securities Ownership Levels (as Multiple of Annual Base Salary Level/Retainer) Lead Director and directors 2 Times Basic Retainer and DSUs Chief Executive Officer 3 Times Annual Base Salary Level President and Senior Vice Presidents 2.5 Times Annual Base Salary Level Executives (other Named Executives) 2 Times Annual Base Salary Level
+Categories Securities Ownership Levels (as Multiple of Annual Base Salary Level/Retainer) Lead Director and Directors 2 Times Basic Retainer and DSUs Chief Executive Officer 3 Times Annual Base Salary Level President and Senior Vice Presidents 2.5 Times Annual Base Salary Level CFO, Vice President, Legal Affairs and Corporate Secretary 2 Times Annual Base Salary Level Vice President, Technical Services 1.5 Times Annual Base Salary Level Other Vice Presidents 1.0 Times Annual Base Salary Level

-Newly elected or appointed directors, newly appointed Named Executives and other executives have three years to comply with the ownership requirements starting from the date of approval of the Guidelines or from the date of election or appointment whichever comes last.
-Likewise, further to a salary increase, each Named Executive whose salary has been so increased shall also have three years to comply with the increased level of ownership requirements deriving from such salary increase, starting from the effective date of such increase.
-The following table sets out the securities ownership status of non-executive directors, Named Executives and other executives as of March 19, 2019:
+Newly elected or appointed directors, newly appointed Named Executives and other Vice Presidents have three years to comply with the ownership requirements from the date of election or appointment.
+Further to a salary increase, each Named Executive and other Vice President whose salary has been so increased shall also have three years to comply with the increased level of ownership requirements deriving from such salary increase, starting from the effective date of such increase.
+The following table sets out the securities ownership status of non-executive directors and Named Executives as at December 31, 2019 at a closing price of \$12.62:

-The Securities Ownership of Directors, Named Executives and other Executives as of March 19, 2019:
+The Securities Ownership of Directors and Named Executives: